London's weekend warriors get a night in the ring

 "Some just come to get the free training.
 Once they get hit in the face, they change their minds."

-The female bouts didn't disappoint the Troxy crowd; former Team GB high jumper Ayamba Akim's victorious bout against veterinarian Kimberley Anley was one of the standout fights of the night.
+The female bouts didn't disappoint the Troxy crowd; veterinarian Kimberley Anley's victorious bout against former Team GB high jumper Ayamba Akim was one of the standout fights of the night.

 But it was news editor Vinales who achieved the only technical knockout of the night.